gooker/zguide/chapter4_cn.md

 }

 //  .split Titanic request service
-//  The {{titanic.request}} task waits for requests to this service.
+//  The `titanic.request` task waits for requests to this service.
 It writes
 //  each request to disk and returns a UUID to the client.
 The client picks
-//  up the reply asynchronously using the {{titanic.reply}} service:
+//  up the reply asynchronously using the `titanic.reply` service:

 static void
 titanic_request (void *args, zctx_t *ctx, void *pipe)